cbain-igs/gemma_importer/README.md

 Certain libraries are used and should be installed.
 Requirements are shown below.

-# To run script in cmd line
+# To Run Script in cmd Line

 ```python3 gemma_importer.py [GEMMA dataset GEO name]```